tclindner/npm-package-json-lint/README.md

 ## Lint Rules

 npm-package-json-lint has a configurable set of rules.
+Please see the [wiki](https://github.com/tclindner/npm-package-json-lint/wiki) for a list of available rules configuration instructions.
 Each rule contains the following properties:

   1. ID - example: author-required
   2. Type - error or warning